 The smell of fresh baking bread brings happiness to all souls.
 I absolutely adore good bread.
 Fortunately I am one of the lucky people who does not have any issues with gluten.
 I do have to mention though that I only eat good bread.
 Meaning home baked, or freshly made at our local bakery.
 Any bread from a supermarket (especially the ones that last for over a week) are not welcome in my house 😉

 I have created this website to share my vegan food recipes, and to share with others ideas about sustainable hedonism.
 This website was not intended as an information source for home made bread.
 Because I could easily fill a whole website only about various flours, yeasts, and styles of bread making.
 Maybe that will become one of my future projects.
-But for the moment I just wanted to dedicate 1 page to my Love for bread, and some short , easy recipes.
+But for the moment I just wanted to dedicate 1 page to my Love for bread, with some short and easy recipes.

 These will include;